oscar-barlow/makersbnb/ReadMe.md

 As a signed-up user wanting to travel, in order to view a place I am interested in,
-I want to be able to access individual listings.
+I want to be able to access individual listing.

 As a signed-up user wanting to travel, in order to avoid disappointment,